grzegorz914/homebridge-enphase-envoy/README.md

 ## Installation
 1. Follow the step-by-step instructions on the [Homebridge Wiki](https://github.com/homebridge/homebridge/wiki) for how to install Homebridge.
-2. Follow the step-by-step instructions on the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) for how to install Homebridge Config UI X.
+2. Follow the step-by-step instructions on the [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki).
-3. Install homebridge-enphase-envoy using: `npm install -g homebridge-enphase-envoy` or search for `Enphase or Envoy` in Config UI X.
+3. Install this plugin using: `npm install -g homebridge-enphase-envoy` or search for `Enphase or Envoy` in Config UI X.

 ## Configuration